Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Data_uploading_script/Docum_upload_data_to_BMP_dataset.md

 workbooks.

 Currently, the script does not update the dictionary ‘Z2.
 Dictionary Observations’.
-The corresponding variables can be added manually or using the script for adding variables to a blank template.
+The corresponding variables can be added manually.

 **Adapting the Upload Script to Specific Needs**